Training-Free Sketch-Guided Diffusion with Latent Optimization

 \section{Conclusion}

-We introduce a novel pipeline for the sketch-to-image generation task requiring no model training or fine-tuning.
-Leveraging the cross-attention mechanism within the T2I diffusion model, we can extract image layout and object structure from the sketch image and utilize extracted core features for new image generation with proposed latent optimization.
-Our method demonstrates a remarkable balance between preserving the layout structure of the sketch image and aligning with the provided text prompt.
-Meanwhile, our method can be integrated into other training-free methods, enabling image variation generation and image editing without model fine-tuning.
+We present a novel training-free pipeline for the sketch-to-image generation task, which requires no model training or fine-tuning.
+By leveraging the cross-attention mechanism in pre-trained text-to-image diffusion models, our method effectively extracts layout and object structure from a sketch and utilizes these core features for guided image generation through latent optimization.

+Our approach achieves a remarkable balance between preserving the spatial structure of the sketch and aligning with the semantic content of the text prompt.
+Furthermore, it can be integrated with other training-free methods, enabling both image variation generation and real-image editing without model fine-tuning.
 Our work showcases the untapped potential of pre-trained text-to-image models, and we hope it will inspire future research in this direction.